SOLDIER TESTIMONIALS

 Brazil

 I emigrated from Canada two & a half years ago.
-I joined the army as a fighter in Nachal in an infantry division.
+I joined the army.
 I lived in various places, with my Grandmother, in a home for soldiers and on a kibbutz, but there was one place that I stayed in from the moment I got there, because I could never find another place like it- and that was HaBayit shel Benji.

 I have lived there since it opened.
 When I got here it was still quite empty.
 There were 10 soldiers in the house.
 Gradually the number of soldiers and volunteers in the house increased.
 The feeling was amazing.
 A real feeling of Home and each soldier or volunteer who joined us made me happy as it showed how many people worried and cared about us personally, as we had left our own home (abroad) and our parents to come and serve in the IDF.